flashbots/flashbots-docs/docs/flashbots-protect/stuck_transactions.md

 title: Fixing Stuck Transactions
 ---

-In the case that your transaction is stuck in a "pending" state or you have an extremely high nonce, you will need to clear activity and nonce data in your MetaMask.
-This will cause it to update the nonce and transaction history from the network.
-Your funds and keys are safe during this process.
+If your transaction is stuck in a "pending" state or you have an extremely high nonce, you should clear your activity and nonce data in your MetaMask.
+This will cause Metamask to update the nonce and transaction history from the network.

+**Note**: Your funds and keys are safe during this process.

 To reset your MetaMask account, follow these steps: